PkLavc/PkLavc/README.md

 - Build and maintain data pipelines, APIs, and system integrations
 - Develop automation using Python, Deluge, and JavaScript
 - Create dashboards and KPIs in Looker Studio
 - Manage internal servers and technical infrastructure

+**Engineering Intern**
+*October 2024 – August 2025*

+- Developed automation scripts and data processing solutions
+- Built dashboards and analytics in Looker Studio
+- Worked with Python for data analysis and automation
+- Implemented API integrations and workflow automations
 <br clear="left"/>

 <img